The Hobbit: Reception

-On first publication in October 1937, The Hobbit was met with almost unanimously favourable reviews from publications both in the UK and the US, including The Times, Catholic World and New York Post.
+On its publication in October 1937, The Hobbit was met with almost unanimously favourable reviews from publications both in Britain and America, including The Times, Catholic World, and New York Post.
 C. S. Lewis, friend of Tolkien (and later author of The Chronicles of Narnia between 1949 and 1954), writing in The Times reports:

 The truth is that in this book a number of good things, never before united, have come together: a fund of humour, an understanding of children, and a happy fusion of the scholar's with the poet's grasp of mythology...
 The professor has the air of inventing nothing.
 He has studied trolls and dragons at first hand and describes them with that fidelity that is worth oceans of glib "originality."

 Lewis compares the book to Alice in Wonderland in that both children and adults may find different things to enjoy in it, and places it alongside Flatland, Phantastes, and The Wind in the Willows.
 W. H. Auden, in his review of the sequel The Fellowship of the Ring, calls The Hobbit "one of the best children's stories of this century".
-Auden was later to correspond with Tolkien, and they became friends.